Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Assign user to user group

 Assigning users to a user group is necessary to activate a user on a current instance.
 A user who is not assigned any group is not active in the instance.
-This means in reverse, you must remove a user from all groups on an instance to deactivate him or her.
+This means in reverse, you must remove a user from all groups on an instance to remove him or her from an account.
+Groups are used to manage rights.

 #### Prerequisite